AutoxingTech/axbot_restbook/docs/other/deprecations.md

 # Deprecations

-In order to keep improving, APIs will evolve.
+To ensure continuous improvement, our APIs will evolve over time.
-Sometimes, new APIs are added to replace the old ones.
+Occasionally, new APIs are introduced to replace existing ones.
-But we will keep a central promise:
+However, we maintain a core commitment:

-**Old APIs will be kept and coexist with new ones for at least 1 major version.**
+**Legacy APIs will be maintained and coexist with their replacements for at least one major version.**

-In this period, old APIs are considered deprecated.
-And we hope our users can evolve with us and use the new APIs.
+During this period, the older APIs are considered deprecated.
+We encourage our users to migrate to the newer APIs to take advantage of improvements.

-This document lists deprecated APIs and how to migrate to new ones.
+This document lists deprecated APIs and provides guidance on migrating to their replacements.

 ## 1.8.8

-### Deprecate websocket `/chassis/pose`, `/chassis/path`, `/chassis/occupancy_grid`
+### Deprecate WebSocket Topics: `/chassis/pose`, `/chassis/path`, `/chassis/occupancy_grid`

-Previously when using `{"enable_topic": "/tracked_pose"}`, `{"enable_topic": "/path"}`, `{"enable_topic": "/map"}`, but the returned messages are `/chassis/pose`, `/chassis/path`, `/chassis/occupancy_grid`.
-The names are not consistent.
+Previously, subscribing to topics like `/tracked_pose`, `/path`, or `/map` would return messages labeled as `/chassis/pose`, `/chassis/path`, or `/chassis/occupancy_grid`, respectively.
+This inconsistency in naming has been addressed.

 ```bash
 $ wscat -c ws://192.168.25.25:8090/ws/topics